Virtual-Machine-Vagrant/node-dev-box/README.md

 * The latest stable Git

+## Note About Symlinks

+To allow guest system to create symlinks, `vagrant up` command should be run as administrator.

 ## License

 Released under the MIT License, Copyright (c) 2016 Sergey Kanukov, inspired by official [Rails dev box](https://github.com/rails/rails-dev-box).